FIRST ALERT FORECAST: Enjoy this weekend. A mid-November heat wave is around the corner!

 TUCSON, Ariz.
-(KOLD News 13) - Mostly sunny with near-normal temperatures hang on through Saturday.
-A very strong warming trend begins on Sunday.
+(KOLD News 13) -A very strong warming trend begins on Sunday.
 High pressure builds over the area pushing our high temperatures to or near records next week.
 Long range models indicate a trough developing by next weekend.
 That will put an end to the heat streak and bring gusty winds.

 MONDAY: Sunny with highs in the upper 80s.
 Breezy.